zumasys/docs/site/jbase/jql/jql-keywords-connectives/macros/README.md

 SORT SALES BY S.CODE STD.HEADING
 ```

-In this example, STD.Heading is a macro, which contains a standard heading clause:
+In this example, STD.HEADING is a macro which contains a standard heading clause:

 STD.HEADING